-There are over six hundred and fifty thousand empty residential properties in England and over two hundred and thirty thousand of these have been out of use for more than 6 months.
+There are more than 650,000 empty residential properties in England and over 230,000 of these have been out of use for more than six months.

-The current estimate is that Burnley has approximately 1,832 empty properties.
+The current estimate (2023) is that Burnley has approximately 1,731 empty properties in total.
 These vacant properties are vulnerable to break-ins by squatters, vandals, drug dealers and arsonists; they create a negative impact on the local environment.

-The Council are concerned about vacant properties as they:
+The council is concerned about vacant properties as they:

 - Lower the value of neighbouring properties

 - Cause damage to neighbouring properties

 - Cause an increase in costs for the council, in dealing with issues such as vandalism and rubbish dumping

 - Are a wasted resource; (If you are an owner of a vacant property; on average you may be losing £7,000 per year)

 The council has an empty property team to help deal with these issues and encourage the owners of empty properties to bring these much needed homes back in to occupation.